 Professional and occupational licenses.
 These cover people who work in various fields.
 The Professional Licensing section of the CBPL website lists most of the professions requiring state licensing.

-Alaska is like most states in that it has a corporate income tax, but unlike many states in that it does not have any franchise or privilege tax generally applicable to businesses.
-Moreover, unlike most states, Alaska does not have a personal income tax.
+Alaska is like most states in that it has a corporate income tax, but unlike many states, it does not have any franchise or privilege tax generally applicable to businesses.
+Moreover, Alaska does not have a personal income tax.
 See Alaska State Business Income Tax for more information on state business taxes in Alaska.